 The Board of Directors sets overall policy for the foundation and delegates execution and specific policy areas to individual officers and Project Management Committees.

 The board consists of 9 directors, each serving as an individual.
-After each annual board election, the board chooses a Chairman from its ranks.
-The selection of a new Chairman and other executive officers is typically done a couple of months after the board election, to give the new board a chance to get to know one another.
+After each annual board election, the board chooses a Board Chair from its ranks.
+The selection of a new Board Chair and other executive officers is typically done a couple of months after the board election, to give the new board a chance to get to know one another.

 The board meets by conference call and IRC chat monthly.
 The agenda is published privately to the Membership.
 All corporate officers make a monthly written report to the board, and every Project Management Committee (PMC) makes a quarterly written report to the board.
 In this way, the PMCs report directly to the board, not to the President or other corporate officers.
 All ASF Members and invited guests are welcome at board meetings, except during very rare executive sessions of the board.

 The normal monthly board agenda includes 10+ corporate officer reports, 60+ PMC reports, and often a handful of official resolutions.
 To ease the review process for reports, reports are due well before the meeting begins, and many directors "preapprove" reports by initialing them in the agenda file before the meeting.
 Each PMC report is assigned a director to serve as "shepherd" for the month; any questions raised before or during the meeting are taken by the shepherd back to the relevant officer or PMC for an answer or resolution.
 PMCs that report late or where serious questions are raised during the meeting may be asked to provide an additional report at the next monthly meeting.
 The board uses the Apache Whimsy tool to simplify many steps during the meeting process.

 The President is responsible for managing the day-to-day operations, and

 provides direction for the VP, Infrastructure who is responsible for ensuring the maintenance of the